Q. What are the requirements?

 Q. What is the time commitment?

 A. There is no minimum commitment that we require of our attending physicians in terms of the number of evenings volunteered per month or year.
-Patients are scheduled at the clinic from 5:30 to 8:30 pm on Tuesday evenings and the attending physician for each night must be present during these hours.
+Patients are scheduled at the clinic from 5:30 to 8:30 pm on Wednesday evenings and the attending physician for each night must be present during these hours.
 The attending physician often conducts a closing meeting at the end of the clinic shift to discuss patients seen that day.
-T here are no additional obligations outside of clinic hours.
+There are no additional obligations outside of clinic hours.

 Q. What about malpractice and insurance?